nikolastanin/C-practice/README.md

 # C-practice
-Practice code I made for a school assignment
+Practice code I made for a school assignment.